Anon-Planet/thgtoa/docs/guide/index.md

 **What it demonstrates:** A complementary lesson to the Monsegur case: even technically disciplined operators are vulnerable to compromise through trusted human relationships.
 Password reuse or patterned passwords across identities provides a correlation vector even when no single credential is directly compromised.

 **What he should have done:** Used unique, randomly generated credentials for every identity and service with no shared patterns.
 The more important lesson - that operational trust in individuals cannot be verified cryptographically - has no clean technical solution, but compartmentalizing what each collaborator knows limits the damage any single compromise can cause.

+## Peter Stokes - Scattered Spider, 2026 { #on-scattered-spider }

+**Context:** Stokes was accused, alongside other members of Scattered Spider, of over 100 corporate intrusions and more than $100 million in ransom payments (including the originally failed $8 million ransom).
+He used ngrok for tunneling and a commercial VPN service (Tzulo) to obscure network-layer traffic while conducting operations (See: [Traffic Anonymization](#traffic-anonymization)), on the assumption that IP obfuscation was sufficient to prevent correlation (See: [Correlation vs. Attribution](#correlation-vs-attribution)).
+Microsoft had already flagged him to the FBI once before, in an October 2024 criminal referral citing internal telemetry that researchers believed linked him to other members of the group.

+**The failure:** Stokes ran his operations from a single Windows installation, signed into a Microsoft Account, used across all his activity: legitimate use, ngrok configuration, and communications tied to the group.
+Every Windows install signed into an MSA is assigned a persistent Global Device Identifier (GDID), a server-side identifier that does not change with IP address, VPN provider, or exit node, and is not affected by disabling standard telemetry settings.
+Investigators obtained IP records from ngrok and the VPN provider, then obtained Microsoft records showing the same GDID accessing ngrok at the exact time the ngrok account was created, and showing that GDID recurring at matching times across accounts already known to be his, across four countries, over roughly eight months.
+The VPN changed his IP on every connection.
+It did nothing to change the GDID.

+**What it demonstrates:** Network-layer anonymization (VPN, tunneling) and identity-layer persistence (a single OS install tied to a personal Microsoft Account) are separate problems, and solving one does nothing for the other.
+A device-level identifier that survives IP rotation defeats the entire premise of "anonymous because the IP changed."
+It also shows that this class of identifier can pre-date public awareness of it by years: the GDID is described in exactly one line of Microsoft's public documentation, and had no meaningful public technical writeup until this case surfaced it.
+Assuming a mitigation is unnecessary because it isn't widely known is not a safe assumption.
+It also shows that using the same physical machine and OS install across both mundane, identified activity and sensitive activity is sufficient to link the two, independent of every precaution taken at the network layer.

+**What he should have done:** Never run sensitive operations from a Windows install signed into a personal or otherwise identifiable Microsoft Account.
+Use a dedicated, minimal, non-MSA-linked environment, ideally Linux-based (Whonix, Tails, Qubes-Whonix) rather than Windows, for anything requiring real separation between personas.
+Never mix identified daily-driver use and sensitive operational use on the same install, account, or physical device, regardless of network-layer precautions.
+Treat any identifier that persists independent of IP, cookies, or browser state (device IDs, hardware serials, account-tied telemetry) as the primary threat to compartmentalization, since VPNs and tunnels only address the network layer and do nothing to sever an identity-layer link that already exists.
+See: [Windows Global Device Identifier](#your-global-device-identifiers).

 ## Common threads { #common-opsec-fail-threads }